CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 1. Corrupt Civil Protection members are not allowed.

+2. There must be a mayor to enforce laws that are not the default laws (1-3).
-2. You may arrest a player for default laws when there is no mayor.
+   Note: You may arrest a player for default laws when there is no mayor.

-3. If a law on the law board says (KOS/AOS) you may be either arrested or killed when breaking a law.
+3. If a law on the law board says (AOS/KOS) you may be either arrested or killed when breaking a law.
+   Note: Police must try to arrest first; after 5 seconds, they may kill the player resisting arrest.

 4. Bank security is NOT a part of Civil Protection.
 The only case where they may enforce the laws is when defending the bank.